Matt-B50/cfwblogger/README.md

 # cfwblogger
 A simple cloudflare worker script that embeds blogger index and posts into your website.
-Simply create a page with the text '#TITLE#' and '#BODY#' in it (you can add whatever styling you want.
-Then configure the worker script to run on your page and any of it's subpages.
+Simply create a page with the text '#TITLE#' and '#BODY#' in it.
+Then configure the worker script to run on your page and any of it's subpages, using your blog ID from Blogger, and your Blogger API Key.

 I have used this on a Google Site, where I wanted non-techies the flexibility of a drag and drop site and the convenience of being able to use a blog tool (Blogger) to create articles.
 This gives them the use fairly standard / generic tools that are maintained and well documented.